LaunchCodeEducation/lchs/src/chapters/git/merge.rst

 Merging in Git
 ==============

-Let's say we branch off of ``master`` to work on a new feature for our program.
+Let's say we branch off of ``main`` to work on a new feature for our program.
 After some work, debugging, and several commits, we finally get the new code running (yay).
-Our next step is to git that code into the master branch of our program.
+Our next step is to git that code into the main branch of our program.

 .. index:: ! merge